kaw393939/metavis/Sprints/24_speaker_diarization_sticky_fusion/AWAITING_IMPLEMENTATION.md

 	- robust face/audio fusion hooks
 	- acceptance fixtures that prevent regressions

+## Newly available foundations (from Sprint 24a closure)
+- Governed confidence is now implemented system-wide in `MetaVisCore`:
+	- `ConfidenceRecordV1` + `ConfidenceGradeV1` + `ConfidenceSourceV1` + `ReasonCodeV1` live in `Sources/MetaVisCore/Confidence/ConfidenceRecordV1.swift`.
+	- Reasons are a finite enum and are sorted deterministically by the type.
+- Sensors ingest already emits deterministic warnings and governed reason codes (no silent degrade).
+- Face track identity is already deterministic across runs (stable `trackId` mapping derived from `(sourceKey, stableIndex)` during ingest).

 ## What Already Exists (in Sources)
 - Captions already support speaker tags in both formats:
 	- WebVTT: writes `<v Speaker>` and parses it back.